 Don’t bother attempting a European army

 Right now Britain, Germany, and France account for 61% of the defense spending of NATO’s 27 European members.
-If this were a collection of businesses, and you handed those figures to a management consultant and asked her what to do with them, there would be an obvious answer: create an unified European army, says Josef Janning, director of the Berlin office of the European Council of Foreign Relations.
+If this were a collection of businesses and you asked a management consultant what to do with those figures, there would be an obvious answer: create an unified European army, says Josef Janning, director of the Berlin office of the European Council of Foreign Relations.
 “You would actually merge, you would create an economy of scale,” he says.
 “That‘s what the Europeans are facing; they need a military of scale, with a procurement of scale, with a development of scale, and also with a policy of scale.”

 However, an army like this would require changes to EU treaties.
 These changes would in turn have to pass through each of the 28 member states’ parliaments.
 No expert thinks that’s likely, given the unprecedented levels of skepticism on the continent currently towards the whole European project.
 That brings us to the next best option.